Chris Evans Drivetime: Jonny Saunders

 Jonny Saunders rounded up the sports headlines at several points during the show, and spoke to a sports personality every day at 18:50, who was said to be "in the locker".
 Jonny's Friday slot included a talk about a "mad sport".
 Jonny also provided the voice for top tenuous, jukebox jury and gobsmackers.
 See below.

 Sally Boazman

-As well as her traffic duties, Sally was involved with various other aspects of the show's line-up.
+As well as her traffic duties, Boazman was involved with various other aspects of the show's line-up.

 Features, Monday – Thursday

 As well as business, sport and traffic; the line-up on most weekdays included various features.

 The Kids

-Chris spoke to a child each day, who had done something for the first time ever.
+Evans spoke to a child each day, who had done something for the first time ever.
 Their achievements were awarded with a fanfare.

 Woman's Minute

 In a gentle parody of BBC Radio 4's Woman's Hour, Chris spoke to four women in quick succession.
 They were asked who they were, where they were and what they were driving, and for their answer to that week's question.